harini2006b-arch/AI-vs-Human-Text-Detection-System/README.md

 The dataset used for this project was obtained from Kaggle:
 [AI vs Human Text Classification Dataset](https://www.kaggle.com/datasets/gulfan/ai-vs-human-text-classification-dataset?utm_source=chatgpt.com)

-This dataset contains labeled text samples categorized as either AI-generated or human-written and is designed for binary text classification tasks. :contentReference[oaicite:1]{index=1}

 <p><b>Objectives</b></p>

 - Classify input text into AI-generated or human-written categories